TarakKatoch/My-Docker-Dockyard/Running a Streamlit App in Docker on AWS EC2/README.md

-# 🚀 Deployment Manual: Running a Streamlit App in Docker on AWS EC2
+# 🚀 Running a Streamlit App in Docker on AWS EC2

 ## 📜 Table of Contents